Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Discussion

 We have in the previous sections demonstrated that our simulation setup of two disc galaxies undergoing a merger is able to reproduce the key features of the morphology, kinematics, SFR, and stellar population of Haro 11.
 Finding a model that is able to reproduce several different features of a specific galaxy is not trivial and is encouraging for the reliability of the presented merger scenario.
-However, there are caveats to our results: the model is not accurate enough for detailed comparison and there are degeneracies between different setups.
+However, there are caveats to our results: the model is not accurate enough for detailed comparison and different setups can yield similar results (e.g. morphologies).
+Thus, it is difficult to attain a definitively best set of parameters.
 Here, we connect back to the observational data to address the strength and weaknesses of our simulation model.